Kids Creole Cooking

 Sauté the mixture, stirring just enough to prevent burning, until the vegetables start to soften and release their moisture, forming a glaze-like liquid in the pan.
 Reduce heat to low and continue cooking slowly, stirring often, until the vegetables are fully caramelized and darker in color.

-Prep Kitchen Essentials is the premier choice for fun cooking activities that the whole family can enjoy.
+PREP Cooking Classes is the premier choice for fun cooking activities that the whole family can enjoy.
 Contact us today!